Supreme-Soft/lovely-viewers/README.md

-# JavaScript Canvas Animation: Particle Interaction with Mouse
+# JavaScript Particle Animation: Interactive Mouse Effects
 Welcome, everyone!
 The file `lovely-viewers.html` features the initial animation using JavaScript, and it's also highlighted in our YouTube video.

 ## About: